(-1)-Form Symmetries and Anomaly Shifting from SymTFT: -form symmetry via SymTFT

 when an operator $L_{(1,0)}$ intersects the defect, it can be absorbed by one of the $L_{(1,-1)}$ lines in the condensate, provided that an $L_{(0,1)}$ line is also emitted, with the net effect that the $L_{(1,0)}$ line becomes an $L_{(0,1)}$ line as it crosses the defect.

 It is easy to check that $\mathcal{D}$ is indeed invertible.

 Certainly, this is not an action of $(-1)$-form symmetry per se\footnote{We can frame all such discrete gaugings as $(-1)$-form symmetries, if we are willing to take a direct sum of the theories connected by discrete gauging.
 This direct sum procedure introduces decomposition and gives rise to the notion of $(-1)$-form symmetry as the quantum dual symmetry of the $(d-1)$-form symmetry.
-Of course, this is a fairly trivial and artificial example of $(-1)$-form symmetries.}, but there exist certain theories in which discrete gauging corresponds to modifying some parameter of the theory, such as the radius of the free boson theory in $2d$ or the complexified coupling constant in $4d$ Maxwell theory\cite{Hasan:2024aow}.
+Of course, this would be a fairly artificial example of $(-1)$-form symmetries; more interesting are cases where $(-1)$-form symmetries arise naturally in some theory under consideration.}, but there exist certain theories in which discrete gauging corresponds to modifying some parameter of the theory, such as the radius of the free boson theory in $2d$ or the complexified coupling constant in $4d$ Maxwell theory\cite{Hasan:2024aow}.
 In these specific examples, such gaugings can be interpreted as $(-1)$-form symmetry because they correspond to modification of a defining parameter of the theory.

 The $2d$ free boson theory at radius $R$ possesses a $U(1)^{(0)} \times U(1)^{(0)}$ symmetry, with a mixed anomaly between them.
 We are allowed to gauge a discrete subgroup of the momentum $U(1)^{(0)}$ symmetry, which results in a rescaling of the radius of the free boson theory.
 This discrete gauging operation is equivalent to an action of $(-1)$-form symmetry.
 Furthermore, every discrete gauging operation in SymTFT corresponds to a topological interface within the bulk of SymTFT\cite{Kaidi:2022cpf,Gaiotto:2020iye}.
 So, we can argue that there should be a codimension one defect within the free boson SymTFT that corresponds to this rescaling of the radius $R$, which we identify as the generator of the $(-1)$-form symmetry.
 This notion of $(-1)$-form symmetry has been discussed previously from the perspective of $2d$ absolute theory, goes by the name of \textit{gauge defects}\cite{Vandermeulen:2023smx}.
 In the next subsection, we give a SymTFT perspective of the gauge defects.